hhhannna/ios-development/README.md

 ### Screenshots and/or Videos
 Each project should include Screenshots and/or Videos folder.
 These screenshots and videos demonstrates your application functionality.
-Video files can be in internet, for example YouTube.
+Video files can be in internet, for example <b>YouTube</b>.
 Remember then include links to your comments in issues.

 ### Repository structure example
 Below is an example repository structure.
 Example contains Basics folder with multiple projects inside it (Exercise01, ...) and